How Customer Success Software Helps CSMs

 The right technology makes it possible for companies, especially Customer Success Managers (CSMs), to accurately measure a customer’s journey through a product, from how the product is sold to how and when they gain value from it.

 Customer success software solutions are an invaluable tool for companies looking to build long-term relationships with customers, create new products, and identify new revenue streams.

 Previously, customers bought software on multi-year license agreements that required heavy implementation.
-Once the contract was signed, it was very difficult and expensive to switch providers.
-In today’s subscription economy, many B2B software companies have self-service billing options and customers are able to try many different options before signing up.
+Once the contract was signed, it was complicated and expensive to switch providers.
+In today’s subscription economy, many B2B software companies have self-service billing options, and customers are able to try many different options before signing up.

 Customer Success Analytics

 In their study “Introducing customer success 2.0: The new growth engine”, experts at McKinsey agree that customer success analytics should assess and predict customer risks and implement activities to increase client satisfaction:

 “The pace of innovation is quickening, with leading companies deploying increasingly advanced analytical techniques across even richer data.
 In addition to predicting churn, they use advanced analytics to identify products and services that might accelerate value capture.
 Some companies are also using advanced analytics to determine which teams should undertake specific activities at different points along the customer journey.
 For instance, they may use data-based triggers to determine when to engage with customers by offering helpful services, such as a custom training program or diagnostics.”

 The statements above emphasize the importance of analytics-driven customer success software.
 These solutions provide a comprehensive view of customer activity by tracking revenue, support contacts, and product usage.
 You can measure customer health accurately with the correct data and drive change with these indicators.